 Soon, a lively railroad town sprouted along the tracks at Peach Springs.
 A post office was established in 1887.
 It didn’t take long before the settlement reportedly had ten saloons but no churches or schools.
 The ease of access to the Grand Canyon via Peach Springs led to the construction of a roundhouse, several shops, a stagecoach line, and a Fred Harvey restaurant and hotel for tourists.
 The initial period of prosperity lasted for approximately two decades.

 At the turn of the century, the railroad constructed the Santa Fe and Grand Canyon Railway from Williams to the Grand Canyon.
 The decline in tourist traffic through Peach Springs led to a decline in the town.
 In 1907, the railroad moved its division point to Seligman, leaving Peach Springs as only a minor stop along the tracks.

 But, Peach Springs was saved with the “Good Roads” movement of the 1910s, which led to the establishment of the National Old Trails Road.
 This led to new prosperity for the town.
 In 1917, a trading post was opened, which fared very well.
 In 1926, the National Old Trails Road became part of Route 66.
-With the widening and improving of the road, traffic through the town steadily increased and business thrived.
-Several cafes, motor courts, and tourist businesses were established to service the many travelers of the road.
-The original Peach Tree Trading Post did so well, that the original frame building was razed and a new stone building was erected.
+With the widening and improvement of the road, traffic through the town steadily increased, and business thrived.
+Several cafes, motor courts, and tourist businesses were established to service the many travelers on the road.
+The Peach Tree Trading Post did so well that the original frame building was razed, and a new stone building was erected.

 Route 66 travelers can continue westward for about 8.5 miles to tiny little Truxton, Arizona.